 The College’s deans and faculty members have been educated at some of the most prestigious legal institutions in the world.
 Their book knowledge is bolstered by years of practice in the legal trenches.
 They bring those real-world experiences directly to students.
 Deans and faculty also are thought-leaders in a broad range of fields, such as intellectual property law, disability law, and national security law, and they are committed teachers and mentors who are dedicated to their students’ success.
 They get to know students as individuals, and they put students first.

-The Founding Director of the Institute for National Security and Counterterrorism, Professor Bill Banks is a SU College of Law Board of Advisors Distinguished Professor and Emeritus Professor of Law.
-He is an internationally recognized scholar of national security and counterterrorism law, laws of war, cybersecurity, emergency and executive powers, and civilian-military relations.
-He is the author or co-author of several books, including the foundational casebooks National Security Law and Counterterrorism Law.
+The Founding Director of the Institute for National Security and Counterterrorism, Professor Bill Banks is College of Law Board of Advisors Distinguished Professor and Emeritus Professor of Law.
+He is an internationally recognized scholar of national security and counterterrorism law, constitutional law, laws of war, cybersecurity, emergency and executive powers, and civilian-military relations.
+He is the author or co-author of several books, including the foundational casebooks National Security Law and Counterterrorism Law, as well as Constitutional Law: Structure and Rights in Our Federal System (7th Ed.).

 Professor Todd Berger serves as Director of the College’s Criminal Defense Clinic and Director of Advocacy Programs.
 Berger’s scholarship investigates criminal law and procedure and the intersection of trial advocacy and attorney ethics.
 In recognition of his teaching excellence, Berger has received the University’s Meredith Teaching Recognition Award and the College’s Res Ipsa Loquitur Award.